 Olivier Chamard / Geneva Academy

-The programme of the Master in Transitional Justice, Human Rights and the Rule of Law is structured around the following components.
+Our Master of Advanced Studies in Transitional Justice, Human Rights and the Rule of Law (MTJ) is one of the very few courses on this subject worldwide.
+It is structured around the following four components.

-Mandatory courses are structured in five modules that cover central theoretical and practical issues in the fields of transitional justice, human rights and the rule of law.
+Core courses are mandatory and are spread over the two semesters.
+They are structured in six clusters that cover central theoretical and practical issues in the fields of transitional justice, human rights and the rule of law.

 The master’s paper gives students an opportunity to investigate a subject of special interest to them, deepening their knowledge and expertise through research as well as exchanges with experts, scholars and practitioners.

 In the second semester students have the opportunity to go on a study trip to familiarize themselves with the history of transitional justice.

 Andrew Songa serves as the Delegate to the African Union for the International Federation for Human Rights (FIDH).
 In this interview, he tells about the programme and what it brought to his career.

 In this interview, Tatjana Milovanović, currently enrolled in our MAS in Transitional Justice, Human Rights and the Rule of Law, tells us about the programme.

 Marie-Charlotte Beaudry works as a Human Rights Officer/Women Protection Advisor at the United Nations Multidimensional Integrated Stabilization Mission in the Central African Republic (MINUSCA) in Bangui.
 She tells us about the programme and what it brought to her career.